 If you turn off the ignition or radio with a disc in the player, it will stay in the player.
-When you turn on the ignition or system, the disc will start playing where it stopped, if it was the last-selected audio source.
+When you turn on the ignition or system, the disc will start playing where it stopped, if it was the last selected audio source.

 AM-FM Stereo with Cassette Tape and Compact Disc Player with Automatic Tone Control (If Equipped)

 VOLUME: Press this knob to turn the system on and off.
-To increase volume, turn the knob to the right.
-Turn it to the left to decrease volume.
+To increase volume, turn the knob clockwise.
+Turn it counterclockwise to decrease volume.

 RECALL: Press this button briefly to recall the station being played or to display the clock.
 To change what is normally shown on the display (station or time), press the RECALL button until you see the display you want, then hold the RECALL button until the display flashes.
 If you press the button when the ignition is off, the clock will show for a few seconds.